simp/pupmod-simp-tpm/README.md

 It will create a file called owned in the /sys/class/tpm/<tpm name> directory to indicate that the TPM is owned.
 To reset the passwords the Password must be cleared and this file removed.

+At the time this was written Redhat/CentOS packages tpm2-tools/tpm2-tss version 1.X.
+The intel gitlab module is on version 3.0 which is more robust and includes the capability to check the status of the tpm ownership.
+When this available the module will be updated so the use of the owned file is not needed.

 ### This is a SIMP module

 This module is a component of the [System Integrity Management Platform](https://github.com/NationalSecurityAgency/SIMP), a compliance-management framework built on Puppet.